 LOCAL JURISDICTION: , PROVINCE OF ALBERTA

 ELECTION DATE:

 VOTING SUBDIVISION OR WARD (If Applicable):

-For the purposes of access authorized under section 52 of the Local Authorized
+For the purposes of access authorized under section 52 of the Local Authorities es Election Act, this

 constitutes as identification forName

-Name ·
+Name

-Of Complete Address and Postal Code
+of

-Complete Address and Postal Code
+of Complete Address and Postal Code

-serving in the capacity ofOffice x
+serving in the capacity ofOffice

-Office
+Office -

 This appointment is in effect for the 20 campaign period.

-Section 52 of the Local Authorities Election Act states that a person to wh candidate, an official agent or a campaign worker on behalf of a candidate the prescribed form, indicating that the person is an enumerator, a candid campaign worker shall not e has produced identification in
+Section 52 of the Local Authorities Election Act states that a person to whom a candidate, an official agent or a campaign worker on behalf of a candidate has the prescribed form, indicating that the person is an enumerator, a candidate, campaign worker shall not produced identification in

 (a) obstruct or interfere with, or(b) cause or permit the obstruction or interference with

-the free access of the enumerator, candidate, official agent or campaign w building containing 2 or more residences or to each residence in a mobile vorker to each residence in a home park.
+the free access of the enumerator, candidate, official agent or campaign worke building containing 2 or more residences or to each residence in a mobile hom r to each residence in a e park.

 Signature of Returning Officer or Deputy Returning Officer

 Signature of Enumerator, Candidate, or Official Agent Named Above